 Engineers finally identified and resolved the stuck P.O.R.V. valve and why the indicates gauges were showing inaccurate data.
 The cooling pumps were turned on, slowly putting an end to the five-day crisis.

 In the years and decades to follow, reports showed different environmental and health impacts from the release of radioactive substances during venting activities.
 Moreover, reports showed that the fledgling nuclear industry wasn’t as safe as many hoped it to be.

 Intense public criticism of the disaster targeted Metropolitan Edison, the operator of the Three Mile Island nuclear plant for intentionally misleading the public and falsifying facts during the incident.
 The ambiguity between NRC and Met Ed officials was so bad that President Jimmy Carter had to step in to restore the public’s confidence.

 The Three Mile Island nuclear power plant Unit 2 was severely damaged and was never returned to operation.
 It is still licensed for operation by the NRC but in a permanent shut down state.
 The reactor building and 30-story cooling towers still stand as a testament to the country’s worst nuclear accident.

 Three Mile Island Uncensored

-Three Mile Island was considered a “near miss” in terms of a disaster.
+Three Mile Island was considered a “near miss” in terms of a disaster, unlike the Chernobyl Nuclear Power Plan disaster just a few years after.
 There was a small amount of radioactivity released into the atmosphere, however nothing significant.
 The reactor is still in operator today and thus tours are not allowed for security reasons.

 If you’re planning on visiting this site, be prepared to be underwhelmed.
 There’s one tree-lined road that runs parallel to the power plant.
 Thankfully, some genius got the idea of cut the trees near the memorial marker for the the disaster site – you can snap some decent pictures of the plant, but nothing cool.